neezzzy/Final-Project-P100/README.md

 ### Environment Variables

-To run this project, you will need to add the following environment variables to your `.env` file
+To run this project, you will need to add the following environment variables to your `.env` files

 You will get these by creating an `Application` and an `API` at https://auth0.com/